spenman/TLS-workflow/README.md

 # TLS-workflow
-This repository contains the relevant code for an entry point for TLS processing for ecological studies.
-It accompanies the paper xxxxx
+This repository contains the relevant code to accompany the paper xxxxx.
+This is an entry point for ecologists who would like to extract useful metrics from terrestrial LiDAR scans in R.